 7.30-10.30am – Breakfast at the hotel.

-Free morning for those who wish to go to synagogue, explore Ferrara or simply relax at the hotel.
+Free morning for those who wish to explore Ferrara or simply relax at the hotel.

-Free time for an independent dinner.
-For those who are shomer Shabbat, a pre-booked meal will be arranged.
+6pm – Free time for an independent dinner.
+For those who are Shomer Shabbat, a pre-booked meal will be arranged.

-For those who wish, we will end the day with a short (and creative) group Havdalah ceremony.
+9.30pm – For those who wish, we will end the day with a short musical and creative group Havdalah ceremony led by Leon Fenster.

 San Polo, Venice © Zairon